gbegus/DeepPhonologyTool/README.md

 # Fill out a Google form

- Fill out this Google form where you set the hyperparameters of the model you wish to train, describe your data, and
+ Fill out [this Google form](https://forms.gle/QAXmbq9UBsGbR1Uu9) where you set the hyperparameters of the model you wish to train and briefly describe your project.

 # Wait for review

 Once you submit the Google form, we will review your request and set up your permissions in our high performance computing space.
 This might take a few days.
 We might not be able to approve all requests.

 # Prepare training data